-Posted October 12th, 2015 by & filed under Consciousness & Mindfulness, SWC Blog.
+Posted October 12th, 2015 by & filed under Student & Alumni Stories, Consciousness & Mindfulness.

 It was during my second week at Southwestern College, the second meeting of Tuesday’s Psychology of Altruism class, that Ann Filemyr presented us with this lesson: “reduce shame, enhance love.”
 We talked about feelings of shame and the aching, overwhelming presence it can have in our daily lives.
 Shame that can continually haunt us whether…

 Posted January 16th, 2014 by & filed under Art Therapy at SWC, Counseling at SWC, Student & Alumni Stories, Consciousness & Mindfulness.

 The initial quarter of classes I took at Southwestern College was both exciting and intimidating.
 It was through one of my first and most memorable classes that I learned the value of intention.
 Without a concrete intent to work on something, I would get lost in other thoughts and distractions or procrastinate…

 Posted December 2nd, 2013 by & filed under Art Therapy at SWC, Wild Heart Gallery, Creativity & More, SWC Blog.

 As an Art Therapist, I know that the art process is an important container.
 As a supervisor, I like to weave in art making and sand tray work in supervision, to articulate client and agency issues and express the multi-dimensional experience that a new therapist has.